Themis3000/discord-interaction-router/readme.md

 ⚠⚠⚠ This library is still in early development.
 Although it's fully working in its current state, it's not considered complete yet. ⚠⚠⚠

-If you need help implementing this into your own project, be sure to check out the example project in `example`, or be free to open an issue or email `mail@themimegas.com` with questions.
-If you have any feature requests or have any other suggestions please do let me know.
-I'd like to aim towards perfecting this package and feedback is critical to that goal.
+If you need help implementing this into your own project, be sure to check out the example project in `example`, or be free to open an issue on GitHub or email `mail@themimegas.com` with questions.
+If you have any feature requests or have any other suggestions (especially if they have to do with simplification of features), please do let me know.
+I'd like to aim towards perfecting this package and feedback is critical towards that goal.

 This library aims to serve 2 purposes: